paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-003-composition-and-organization.md

 A prior section 309, acts Aug.
 4, 1949, ch.
 393, 63 Stat.
 519; Aug.
 3, 1950, ch.
 536, § 11, 64 Stat.
 407, authorized retirement of warrant officers with grade of commissioned warrant officer in case of special commendation, prior to repeal by Pub.
 L. 86–155, § 10(a)(1), (b), Aug.
 11, 1959, 73 Stat.
 338, effective Nov.
 1, 1959, and by Pub.
 L. 88–130, § 1(10)(A), Sept.
 24, 1963, 77 Stat.
 177.

 #### Amendments
+2025—Pub.
+L. 119–60 renumbered [section 309 of this title](./chapter-003-composition-and-organization.md#section-309) as this section, resulting in no change.

 2018—Pub.
 L. 115–282 renumbered [section 53 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section53&num=0&edition=prelim) as this section.

 2002—Subsecs. (b)(3), (d), (e).
 Pub.
 L. 107–296 substituted “of Homeland Security” for “of Transportation”.